microsoft/FluidExamples/brainstorm/README.md

 | :warning: WARNING                                                                                                                                       |
 |:--------------------------------------------------------------------------------------------------------------------------------------------------------|
-| `SharedMap` does not store object in the DDS map the same way it would be stored in a conventional map data structure.
-It is recommended to only store the necessary primitive data types in `SharedMap`.
+| `SharedMap` does not preserve object references like a conventional map data structure, and object comparisons of `SharedMap` values will be invalid .
+In this case, it is recommended to only store the necessary primitive data types in `SharedMap` or implement a custom comparison function.

 <br />